PoliticalGraveyard.com

 A. Janette Dolan — also known as Jan C. Dolan — of Farmington Hills, Oakland County, Mich.
 Republican.
 Mayor of Farmington Hills, Mich., 1978, 1985; member of Michigan state house of representatives, 1989-96 (69th District 1989-92, 37th District 1993-96).
 Female.
 Still living as of 1996.

-Genora Dollinger — of Michigan.
+Genora Dollinger — of Flint, Genesee County, Mich.
+Socialist.
 Socialist Workers candidate for U.S. Senator from Michigan, 1948, 1952; Socialist Workers candidate for U.S. Representative from Michigan 6th District, 1950; Socialist Workers candidate for Michigan superintendent of public instruction, 1951.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Lisa A. Donaldson (b.
 1958) — of Michigan.
 Born in 1958.
 Democrat.
 Candidate for U.S. Representative from Michigan 4th District, 1992, 1996.
 Female.
 Still living as of 1996.

 Patricia Donath — also known as Pat Donath — of Delhi Township, Ingham County, Mich.
 Republican.
-Candidate for Michigan state house of representatives 58th District, 1980; candidate in primary for supervisor of Delhi Township, Michigan, 1984.
+Candidate for Michigan state house of representatives 58th District, 1980; candidate for supervisor of Delhi Township, Michigan, 1984.
 Female.
 Still living as of 1984.

 Mary L. Donnelly — of Bay City, Bay County, Mich.
 Mayor of Bay City, Mich., 1991.
 Female.
 Still living as of 1991.